MatthewCash/nixos-config/README.md

 ### System Declarations `systems/`

-This directory contains the declarations for individual systems, config imports, and system-specific configurations
+This directory contains the declarations for individual systems, config imports, and system-specific configurations.

-The individual system declarations `systems/systemname/default.nix` contain basic information that imported configs would need, such as
+The individual system declarations `systems/systemname/default.nix` contain basic information that imported configs would need, such as.

 - System Name
 - Architecture
 - Kernel packages set
 - nixpkgs Channel

-The declarations also have fields used to specify config imports (for the system or home)
+The declarations also have fields used to specify config imports (for the system or home).

-Files are usually imported from `nixos/` and `home/`, but systems often specify their own individual configs that should not be shared in `systems/systemname/nixos/`
+Files are usually imported from `nixos/` and `home/`, but systems often specify their own individual configs that should not be shared in `systems/systemname/nixos/`.

-The file `systems/buildNixos.nix` is responsible for taking these system declarations and building a complete NixOS system from them, it also calls `systems/buildHomeConfigs.nix` to build the home configuration
+The file `systems/buildNixos.nix` is responsible for taking these system declarations and building a complete NixOS system from them, it also calls `systems/buildHomeConfigs.nix` to build the home configuration.

 ### Secrets `secrets.nix` and `secrets/`

-[ragenix](https://github.com/yaxitech/ragenix) is used to encrypt files specified in `secrets.nix` and store them in `secrets/`, which will be decrypted to `/run/agenix.d/` at runtime
+[ragenix](https://github.com/yaxitech/ragenix) is used to encrypt files specified in `secrets.nix` and store them in `secrets/`, which will be decrypted to `/run/agenix.d/` at runtime.

 ### Custom library `lib/`

-This directory contains nix functions that may be useful in creating configurations
+This directory contains nix functions that may be useful in creating configurations.

-Functions are exposed to configurations in the `customLib` argument
+Functions are exposed to configurations in the `customLib` argument.